 C.II.
 In other countries

 EHRI’s identification and description work on Finland was important as there are no third parties known to have carried out systematic surveys so far.
 The United States Holocaust Memorial Museum has microfilmed a limited number of sources from the Finnish Ministry of Foreign Affairs and from the Finnish Ministry of Defence records.
-European archival institutions, such as NIOD Institute for War, Holocaust and Genocide Studies in Amsterdam and the German Bundesarchiv may hold further Holocaust-relevant material on Finland.
+European archival institutions, such as NIOD Institute for War, Holocaust and Genocide Studies in Amsterdam, hold further Holocaust-relevant material on Finland as does the German Bundesarchiv.